javutux/GitHub-Mastering/README.md

 To install Git, you need to have the following libraries that Git depends on: curl, zlib, openssl, expat, and libiconv.
 For example, if you’re on a system that has yum (such as Fedora) or apt-get (such as a Debian based system), you can use one of these commands to install all of the dependencies:

-$yum install curl-devel expat-devel gettext-devel \ openssl-devel zlib-devel
+$ yum install curl-devel expat-devel gettext-devel \ openssl-devel zlib-devel

 $ apt-get install libcurl4-gnutls-dev libexpat1-dev gettext \ libz-dev libssl-dev